bilalgonen/javascript-data-structures/README.md

 console.log('pale - bae', comp('pale', 'bae')) // false
 ```

 Then, I realized that this algorithm is not very efficient.
 Because JavaScript Strings are immutable since once a string is created, it will receive a reference in the memory and its value will never change.
 This means that any operation on a string give a new string without mutating the main string.
-The algorithm below has better memery and time complexity.
+The algorithm below has better memory and time complexity.
 Instead of creating a new strings with substring method, it is better to traverse the strings by characters.

 ```javascript
 /*